WireHole-UI: The All-in-One WireGuard VPN and Ad-Blocking Solution

 - Click New to create a client.

-- Click the QR icon to view the QR code for setting up the WireGuard client on your phone.
+- Click the QR icon to view the QR code used for setting up the WireGuard client on your phone.

 - Click the Trash icon to delete a client.

-2. Install WireGuard Client
+2. Installing the WireGuard Client

-3. Configure Pi-Hole
+3. Configuring Pi-Hole

 [http://10.2.0.100/admin](http://10.2.0.100/admin)